F.A.Q.: Google Analytics Spam

-Contrary to what some people think the spammer doesn't get your tracking ID from your page, this will require crawling your site, which means more effort.
+Contrary to what some people think the spammer doesn't get your tracking ID from your page, this would require crawling your site, which would require more work and effort.

-What they most probably do is generate random codes with the GA pattern (UA-XXXXXX-Y) in combination with an automated script that send the fake data to thousands of Properties.
+What they most likely do is generate random codes with the GA pattern (UA-XXXXXX-Y) in combination with an automated script that sends the fake data to thousands of Properties.

-Are you sure Ghost Spam never access my site? (demonstration)
+Are you sure Ghost Spam never accesses my site? (demonstration)

-I sometimes get some emails asking how is it possible to get traffic in GA if they never pass through your site.
+I sometimes get emails asking how is it possible to get traffic in GA, if they never pass through your site.

-So I decided to make a small demonstration that shows that it hits your Reports directly and why server solutions won't work.
-I took a segment of a Google Analytics Report with all Referrer Spam (crawler and ghost) that hit me in March 2015.
+So I decided to make a small demonstration that shows how it hits your Reports directly and why server solutions won't work.
+I took a segment of a Google Analytics Report with all Referrer Spam (crawler and ghost) that hit my site in March 2015.

 I used AWStats to analyze the access log of my site (same month) and looked for the name of all the Spam on the previous list.

 As you can see only semalt.com and buttons-for-website.com (marked in red) which are crawlers, are logged.
 The rest (marked in blue) are all Ghost Spam, and there is no trace whatsoever of them in the local access log.